Samyukta-b/Python/README.md

    - 'Bull': number of correct letter/digits in the correct position.
    - The guess word should not have repeated letters.

-## Author Status

-I'm not the solo author for this code.
-Credits/Collaburators : My team members.

 ### Enchant library

 ```bash